Josh Farro: Farro (2014–2017)

 In May 2014, Farro announced on Twitter that he had scrapped his previous band, Novel American, because "nothing was going anywhere".
 Later that year, he announced the name of his solo project, Farro.
 His debut single, "Color Rush", was released in November 2014, with a music video appearing on YouTube.
 Farro released his debut album, Walkways, independently on February 5, 2016.

 He announced a mini tour to support the album throughout the year.
 On May 19, 2017, he announced on Twitter that he is writing for his second album, however there has been no update on a release date since.

 Personal life

-Farro previously dated Paramore singer and bandmate Hayley Williams from 2004 to 2007, and later dated Tabitha Richards in 2009.

-On April 3, 2010, Farro married fiancée Jenna Rice in Tennessee, missing Paramore's Pacific Rim tour to plan the nuptials.
+On April 3, 2010, Farro married fiancée Jenna Rice in Tennessee, missing Paramore's Pacific Rim tour to plan the wedding.
 Their daughter was born on January 28, 2018, and their son was born on May 22, 2020.

-He has four siblings: Nate, Zac, Jonathan, and Isabelle.
+He has four siblings, including Zac.
 Farro currently resides in Nashville, Tennessee.